Anno accademico: 2020–2021

 Docente: Kathleen Marie Hughes (email@example.com)

-The course will provide students with language training and development at B2 level and will cover all language areas and skills.
-Authentic and semi-authentic reading texts, video clips, and podcasts on a variety of general topics will be used to analyze lexis, grammatical structures, register, and features of spoken and written discourse.
-Students will be encouraged to use new language and structures in controlled language practice sessions covering a range of interactive situations such as discussions, debates, etc., and in written assignments such as essays, reviews, reports, etc. Those aspects of pronunciation which cause major difficulties for Italian speakers will be analyzed and students will learn strategies to help develop fluency.
+The course will provide students with language training and development at upper B2-lower C1 level and will cover all language areas, with particular emphasis being placed on speaking and listening skills.
+Authentic and semi-authentic reading texts, video clips and podcasts on a variety of topics will be used to analyse lexis, grammatical structures, register and features of spoken and written discourse.
+Students will be encouraged to use new language and structures in controlled language practice sessions covering a range of interactive situations including, discussions, debates, interviews and presentations.
+Those aspects of pronunciation which cause major difficulties for Italian speakers will be analysed and students will learn strategies to help develop fluency.

 By the end of the module students will be able to

-• speak on a variety of topics using appropriate and accurate language for this level
+- speak on a variety of topics using appropriate and accurate language

-• express, justify and ask for basic opinions, ideas, and non-complex information
+- express, justify and ask for opinions, ideas and information effectively

-• maintain a coherent flow of speech for a short period, presenting information, or describing experiences and events in detail
+- maintain a coherent flow of speech for a short period

-Students will be assessed throughout the course on both their class work and homework.
-There will also be a final assessment consisting of a written exam where students will be tested on use of English, reading, writing, and listening skills, and will be required to give a short oral presentation on a topic of their choice followed by questions.
-The final mark will be weighted 50% continuous assessment and 50% final exam (2 hours listening included).
+Students will be assessed throughout the course on both their class work and homework and will be required to hand in six to eight written assignments (approx. 180 words each).
+There will also be a final exam covering all skills (reading, writing, listening, and use of English) and students will give a short five-minute presentation on a topic of their choice and be prepared to answer questions.
+The final mark will be weighted 30% coursework, 70% final exam (2 hours).